 an entity that is otherwise part of the Commonwealth or a State or a Territory.

-government training contract means a contract that an NVR registered training organisation has with a government entity under which it receives funding relating to the provision of VET by the organisation.
+government training contract means a contract that a registered training organisation has with a government entity under which it receives funding relating to the provision of vocational education and training by the organisation.

 industry regulator means a body responsible for regulating a licensed or regulated outcome.